ackwell/prototypical/spec/1 - lexing.md

 The prototypical parser expects a stream of tokens that it will then use to generate the abstract syntax tree.

 This file documents the process in which a source file is broken into these tokens.
-For more information on how these tokens are then parsed, check the [parser documentation](https://github.com/ackwell/prototypical/blob/master/spec/parsing.md).

 Tokens
 ------